 Back to those honey mustard short ribs, they were amazing.
 I once invited a couple of my friends over for dinner and made scalloped potatoes and honey mustard short ribs.
 Everyone suggested I try out to the television show Chopped.
 That’s my friend’s way of saying dinner was delicious.
 “Julie you definitely should try out for chopped”.

 I like to slice the potatoes very thinly and make a creamy cheesy sauce for it.
 These are very simple, but they’re incredible.

 My little cousin thought this was mac and cheese and was a bit disappointed when I said they were potatoes but she LOVED it even claimed it was better than mac and cheese.
 I’m just going to have to take her word for it.

 Check out these other delicious Holiday recipes:

-There’s nothing fishy about these scalloped potatoes!
-Having the potatoes cut super thin through a mandolin, but you do it yourself if you have the skills, helps with laying flavor on flavor.
-This is cheesy potato goodness that’s almost like a casserole.
-Try it out today!
+Having the potatoes cut super thin through a mandolin, helps with laying flavor on flavor.
+This is cheesy potato goodness that's almost like a casserole.
+The ultimate Holiday side dish.